 Hello friends!
-I’m so excited to be sharing Ladybug’s nursery with you today.
-I am 35 weeks pregnant and just thankful I got this space photographed and posted before our girl decides to make her entrance!
-We may still have a month to wait, but you never know 🙂 This Narnia inspired nursery blends a subtle theme, neutral textures, pops of color, and organized storage for a sweet and modern look.
-I love the challenge of creating designer style on a budget!
-Here are some tips for creating a bright nursery that will grow with your little one.
+I’m so excited to be sharing my daughter’s room with you today.
+This Chronicles of Narnia nursery blends a subtle theme, neutral textures, pops of color, and organized storage for a sweet and modern look.
+I love the challenge of creating a designer look on a budget!
+Here are some tips for creating a nursery that will grow with your little one.

-When it comes to designing a nursery or kids’ room, I like to stick with a relatively neutral palette for large pieces like furniture and bedding.
+When it comes to designing a nursery or kids room, I like to stick with a neutral palette for large pieces like furniture and bedding.
 Then, you can add character with books, toys, and bedding.
-Our three-year-old son’s room is almost entirely neutral–white, gray, and black–with a subtle Star Wars theme.
-For that space, I incorporated my husband’s many Star Wars Legos and childhood toys!
+For example, our son’s room has a subtle Star Wars theme that is very neutral.

 Chronicles of Narnia Nursery Theme

 Ladybug’s nursery is Narnia inspired, but I kept the references subtle.
 I included a large plush lion, crown pillow, lamb stuffed animal, model horses, lion printable, and picture book version of The Lion, The Witch, and the Wardrobe.